Happy Thanksgiving everyone!

 As a fearful flyer (yes a traveler afraid to fly), I am very thankful that all my flights have been very smooth!
 I was really nervous about flying over the Atlantic, because I knew cruising over it can be very rough.
 Good news, flying over it is much smoother and probably the smoothest flight I have ever flown!!

 I’m thankful for safe and healthy travels.
 As a mom you always stress before a trip that everything goes okay; that nobody will get hurt or sick while away from home.
 Although I had some sleepless nights of anxiety before every adventure, I am happy to report all went well!
-Just to be prepared see my post packing a great first aid kit, HERE.

 I am thankful for SPF 50+ sunscreen, because I have some white babies and we traveled to (and live in) some hot places.
 I don’t want to damage their beautiful baby skin, so before every day at the beach I frosted them like cupcakes.